 Once you get your transcript from Simon Says, here’s what you can do on that page:

-The Simon Says transcript page is like a Google Doc: go ahead, edit it!
+Your Simon Says transcript is like a Google Doc or word processing document: go ahead, edit it!

 - Copy-paste text into your transcript from anywhere